-63 Food and Agriculture Organization (2013) Smallholders and Family Farmers, Fact Sheet, 21 ("Smallholders are small-scale farmers, pastoralists, forest keepers, fishers who manage areas varying from less than one hectare to 10 hectares.
+63 Food and Agriculture Organization of the United Nations (2013) Smallholders and Family Farmers, Fact Sheet, 21 ("Smallholders are small-scale farmers, pastoralists, forest keepers, fishers who manage areas varying from less than one hectare to 10 hectares.
 Smallholders are characterized by family-focused motives such as favouring the stability of the farm household system, using mainly family labour for production and using part of the produce for family consumption.").

-Food and Agriculture Organization (23 Apr.
+64 Food and Agriculture Organization of the United Nations (23 Apr.
 2021) Small family farmers produce a third of the world's food ("Five of every six farms in the world consist of less than two hectares, operate only around 12 percent of all agricultural land, and produce roughly 35 percent of the world's food, according to a study published in World Development.").